ngergoo/ruby_the_hard_way/README.md

 # ruby_the_hard_way

-These are solutions for learn Ruby the hard way course.
+This repo contains rubz files for the Learn ruby the hard way course.